Dan Wesson does NOT sell firearms directly to consumers online,

 Quality is the word that defines us here at Dan Wesson, and we have the history to prove it.
 Made in America with ingenuity, character, and creativity; Dan Wesson firearms are forged from the very grit, sweat, and hard work that shaped and defined the American frontier.
-From the early days of world class revolvers, to the avant-garde of the DWX, Dan Wesson combines the new frontier of firearms technology with the heritage of American craftsmanship.
+From the early days of world class revolvers, to the present standard for 1911s, Dan Wesson combines the new frontier of firearms technology with the heritage of American craftsmanship.

 The history of Dan Wesson firearms began in 1852 when Daniel B. Wesson’s great-grandfather, D. B. Wesson, co-founded Smith & Wesson.
 One-hundred years later, carrying on the family heritage of firearms innovation, Dan Wesson founded Wesson Firearms Co., Inc in 1968.
 With a goal of making the world’s best revolver, straight out of the box, and a reputation for perfectionism, Wesson developed the Model 12, .357 Magnum.
 Soon after, Dan Wesson produced the model 15 and model 715, which revolutionized the world of revolvers with their switch barrel design and ability for consumers to change barrel lengths from their own home.